sharpbrowser/SharpBrowser/README.md

 ## Code

-- SharpBrowser uses CefSharp 134 and is built on NET 7
+- SharpBrowser uses CefSharp 134 and is built on NET.
 - SharpBrowser only supports x64 platform
 - `MainForm.cs` - main web browser UI and related functionality
 - `Handlers` - various handlers that we have registered with CefSharp that enable deeper integration between us and CefSharp